 The answers to those questions will tell you more about your readiness for transformation than any platform demo.
 And they will tell you whether the investment you are about to make is going to land -- or whether you are about to buy a platform that surfaces problems you were not ready to solve.

-The CTO I mentioned at the start eventually got there.
-His fourth platform implementation worked.
-Not because he found a better platform, but because before he bought it he spent three months redesigning his service management processes with the team that had to live with them.
+That CTO eventually got there.
+The fourth platform implementation worked -- not because it was a better platform, but because before buying it the organisation spent three months redesigning its service management processes with the team that had to live with them.
 The platform was almost incidental at that point.

 That is the sequence that works.
 Assess honestly, redesign before you automate, then let the platform do what platforms are actually good at.